Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 24. Fort Snelling

 Situated on a high bluff at the strategic (and scenic) intersection of the Mississippi and Minnesota Rivers, Fort Snelling (circa 1820) is the oldest surviving European settlement in the Twin Cities region.
 Many original structures, including soldiers’ quarters and fortification, remain intact, though they’re outnumbered by post-Civil War construction.
 Don’t miss the reenactments and drills held most mornings and afternoons (Tuesday through Saturday).
+The facility’s hours may be truncated, or it may be closed entirely, for long stretches during the cold season.

 Arts, Entertainment and Culture